emilianoyoung/ai/_posts/2019-12-14-printed-masks-can-be-used-to-fool-facial-recognition-systems-say-researchers.md

       domain: democratandchronicle.com
     quality: 54
   - title: "Speech recognition tech cuts paperwork for police"
     excerpt: "It uses speech recognition and connects directly to the department's computer-aided dispatch (CAD) and records management systems (RMS), enabling officers to fill out reports faster and giving them more time to keep an eye on the community.
-“We wanted to give them a tool that would prevent them from having to sit in the station for three ..."
+“We wanted to ..."
-    publishedDateTime: 2019-12-12T20:42:00Z
+    publishedDateTime: 2019-12-12T20:40:00Z
     sourceUrl: https://gcn.com/articles/2019/12/12/voice-recognition-police-reports.aspx
     type: article
     provider: